nutszebra/prelu_net/README.md

 * SPP net
 Instead of spp, I use global average pooling.

+* Learning rate schedule
+Learning rate is divided by 10 at [150, 225] epoch.
+The total number of epochs is 300.

 # Cifar10 result
 | network                                                   | total accuracy (%) |